Hubhub69/BRG-ISEA-Labs/README.md

 - Accidentally typed `ls -1` (number one) instead of `ls -l` (lowercase L), which only listed files without showing permissions.
 Learned to carefully check the command.
 - `grep -r` returned too many results when searching the entire `/home` directory.
 Solved by limiting the search to `/home/vboxuser/testfolder`.
 - Forgot that `sudo` requires the user's password.
 Took a few tries to realize it was the login password for `vboxuser`.
 - After reboot, the test file seemed to be missing because I was in the wrong directory.
 Learned to always check with `pwd` and `ls` to confirm file location.

+## Session 2a - Total Cost of OwnerShip(TCO)
+Compared On-Premise vs AWS EC2 (Cloud) infrastructure costs.

+Considered:

+- Hardware (servers, storage, networking)

+- Software/Licensing

+- Electricity & Cooling

+-Staff/Admin costs

+-Created Excel/Google Sheets table for yearly costs.

+-Projected 3-year TCO with ROI and break-even point.

+- Generated a bar chart showing On-Prem vs AWS cost trends.